 An ejection injury is possibly among the worst types of injuries one can suffer in a car accident.

 Unfortunately, children face a greater risk of suffering these injuries in a crash.
 It’s important for all passengers to wear seatbelts and to keep children properly buckled up in an age-appropriate car seat.
 When passengers do not buckle up, or when the child is not secured in the safety seat, a crash can lead to serious ejection injuries.
-In this post, St. Louis auto accident attorney will discuss this in detail.

 About car accident ejection injuries